Ahsan725/E-commerce-Platform-API/README.md

 ---

 ## Introduction

-**EasyShop** is a robust, full-stack e-commerce solution designed to provide a seamless shopping experience for users and a powerful management interface for administrators.
+**Fetsy** is a robust, full-stack e-commerce solution designed to provide a seamless shopping experience for users and a powerful management interface for administrators.
 Built with a modern **Spring Boot** backend, it leverages **JWT-based security** and a **MySQL** database to ensure data integrity, scalability, and security.

 > This project follows the DAO (Data Access Object) pattern, ensuring a clean separation between business logic and data persistence.

 ---

 ## Key Features

 - **Secure Authentication**: Multi-role authentication (User/Admin) using JWT tokens.
 - **Category Management**: Browse products by categories or manage them as an admin.